raspberrypilearning/flatgame/en/step_5.md

 SCREEN RECORD
 --- /task ---

 --- task ---
-Delete the placeholder costume- but make sure you DO NOT delete the zoom costume

-SCREEN RECORD
---- /task ---

---- task ---
 In the starter code change the switch the costumes.
 Your blocks should look like this: